schorschii/LAPS4LINUX/README.md

 <details>
 <summary>Flatpak Remmina</summary>

-If you use Remmina installed via Flatpak, you need to create the following dummy script which calls the Flatpak version of remmina.
+If you use Remmina installed via Flatpak, you need to create the following wrapper script which calls the Flatpak version of remmina.
+Do not forget to make it executable.

-`/usr/local/bin/remmina`
 ```
+*** /usr/local/bin/remmina ***

 #!/bin/bash
 flatpak run org.remmina.Remmina $@
 ```